Kay Ulanday Barrett: Performance and speaking work

-As a poet, spoken-word artist, performer and speaker, Barrett's work has cited in various articles/essays/academic writing and featured on stages nationally and internationally.
+As a poet, spoken-word artist, performer and speaker, Barrett's work has been cited in various articles/essays/academic writing and featured on stages nationally and internationally.
 Venues include: Princeton University, University of Chicago, Swarthmore, Oberlin College, U Penn, Carleton College, Northwestern University, Barnard, NYU, Columbia University, University of California Los Angeles, University of California Berkeley, University of Michigan, Brown University, University of Washington, Duke University, The School of The Art Institute Chicago, Bowery Poetry Club, The Chicago Historical Society, Queens Museum, The Asian American Writers Workshop, The Green Mill, The Guild Literary Complex, The Black Repertory Theatre, The Loft Literary Complex, The Lincoln Center, and Brooklyn Museum, among others.
 They have presented and served as a keynote speaker at conferences such as INCITE!
 Women of Color Against Violence, The Hip-Hop Theater Festival, Tucson Poetry Festival, INCITE!
 Women of Color Against Violence, The Allied Media Conference, and The Philadelphia Transgender Wellness Conference.

-Dedicated to community-driven cultural and movement building work, they have served on committees, led workshops, and featured with many organizations dedicated to the self-determination of Transgender, People of Color, and Queer People of Color such as FIERCE, The Audre Lorde Project, The Transgender Law Project, The Philadelphia Transgender Health Project, Queers for Economic Justice, The Disability Justice Collective, Civil Liberties and Public Policy Conference (CLPP), The National Queer Asian Pacific-Islander Alliance, The Allied Media Conference, CultureStrike, and Northeast Queer Trans People of Color Conference (NEQTPOCC).
-They must recently were in an advisory committee for the Netflix documentary, Crip Camp.
+They have been on committees, led workshops, and worked with organizations dedicated to the self-determination of Transgender, People of Color, and Queer People of Color such as FIERCE, the Audre Lorde Project, the Transgender Law Project, the Philadelphia Transgender Health Project, Queers for Economic Justice, the Disability Justice Collective, Civil Liberties and Public Policy Conference (CLPP), the National Queer Asian Pacific-Islander Alliance, Allied Media Conference, CultureStrike, and Northeast Queer Trans People of Color Conference (NEQTPOCC).
+They were on an advisory committee for the Netflix documentary, Crip Camp.